 How To Discover and Take Action Against SIP Toll Fraud Probes with Vyopta

-Among many things, Vyopta empowers IT teams to identify and prevent SIP Toll calls by collecting, retaining, and searching Call Details Records (CDRs) from a network’s call controls and bridges.
-During our onboarding process, our team will help put the right security precautions in place, such as preventing “audio only” calls made via video gateway devices from being hacked.
+In an effort to take a stand against telecommunication security issues, providers like Vyopta are taking proactive measures to empower IT teams to identify and prevent SIP Toll calls by collecting, retaining, and searching Call Details Records (CDRs) from a network’s call controls and bridges.
+During Vyopta’s onboarding process, our team puts the right security precautions in place, such as preventing “audio only” calls made via video gateway devices from being hacked.
 From there, our intelligent algorithm will detect signaling as hackers continue to evolve and identify toll fraud.

 Want to learn if your telecommunications network is truly protected from phone and video hacking or you’re paying hidden fees?
-Check out our latest White Paper: The $38 Billion Security Vulnerability Your Enterprise Cannot Afford to Ignore.
+Read the Vyopta White Paper: The $38 Billion Security Vulnerability Your Enterprise Cannot Afford to Ignore.